 Editor's note: This story has been updated to reflect an adjusted timeline for Concordia University Ann Arbor's Physician Assistant Studies admissions timeline.

-CUAA recently welcomed Kristin Halsell, MS PA-C, to the faculty, serving as clinical educator and assistant professor.
-Halsell joins Concordia from the Henry Ford Allegiance Health System where she practiced as a PA in Family Medicine for the last 15 years.
+CUAA recently welcomed Kristin Halsell, MS PA-C, to its Physician Assistant Studies faculty.
+Halsell, who will serve as clinical educator and assistant professor, joins Concordia from the Henry Ford Allegiance Health System where she practiced as a PA in Family Medicine for the last 15 years.

 Halsell was debating a career in either full-time missions or the medical field, and it was around that time that she learned more about the physician assistant profession.
 She completed her Master of Science in Physician Assistant Studies at Philadelphia College of Osteopathic Medicine in 2002.

 “It was a perfect sort of fit for both practicing medicine and still practicing mission,” said Halsell.
 “I could help people in significant ways because of the patient-provider relationship, but it was also accommodating to other hopes and dreams I had for my life like having a family.”

 Halsell is eager to share with her Concordia PA students how faith informs the practice of medicine.

 Click here to learn more about CUAA’s Physician Assistant Studies program and application requirements.
 Renovations for the Physician Assistant wing of CUAA’s North Building begin the first week in February.

 — Rachel (Ferry) Thoms is manager of campus communications for Concordia University Ann Arbor.
 She may be reached at email@example.com or 734-476-7736.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.